Into the Dungeon

 Idly he wondered who had placed a sign in the depths of the Pyramid.

-Rin abruptly became aware of a breeze carrying a foul smell towards him from the left.
+Rin abruptly became aware of a breeze carrying a smell of old cheese and rotting meath towards him from the left.
 A low rumbling sound accompanied it.

 Earthquake?
 He cocked his head, listening hard.
 No, the sound was more…guttural.

-It’s the wind, Rin whispered to himself, staring leftwards.
-Ah, yes, because wind sounds so much like snakes, came the darker thought.
+It’s the wind, Rin whispered to himself, staring leftwards with rapidly widening eyes.
+Ah, yes, sudden wind where there was none and it just happens to sound like snakes, came the darker thought.
 Every hair on the back of his neck stood at attention.

 Then the sound of something hard rhythmically tapping against the stone floor echoed down the hall towards him.